-Today's decision is another clear victory for those employers who choose to enter into arbitration agreements with their workers.
-While today's decision does not specifically involve employment law, it should shape the way businesses and employment attorneys think about and draft their employment contracts, particularly with respect to arbitration clauses.
+Tim said Monday's decision is another clear victory for those employers who choose to enter into arbitration agreements with their workers.
+While Monday's decision does not specifically involve employment law, Scott said, it should shape the way businesses and employment attorneys think about and draft their employment contracts, particularly with respect to arbitration clauses.

-You should give careful review to choice-of-law provisions to ensure that they specify the applicable law at issue and state whether that law will apply if it is later invalidated.
+He said you should give careful review to choice-of-law provisions to ensure that they specify the applicable law at issue and state whether that law will apply if it is later invalidated.
 Further, to avoid excessive litigation in state court, arbitration clauses should not refer to a state law at all unless you intend to incorporate the choice of governing law.
 The agreement should expressly state that any reasonable interpretation which would conclude the clause enforceable should be preferred over all other interpretations.

-Finally, employment attorneys should also note that this decision offers an additional stage of review to challenge a state court decision invalidating a client's arbitration clause, if such a decision clearly contravenes pro-arbitration policies contraventes pro-arbitration policies.
+Tim said employment attorneys should also note that this decision offers an additional stage of review to challenge a state court decision invalidating a client's arbitration clause, if such a decision clearly contravenes pro-arbitration policies